top of page

 • Medical services like therapy or psychiatry are usually covered by health insurance

-• Some services may require a share of cost or must meet Regional Center eligibility and service guidelines
+• Some services may require a share of the cost or must meet the Regional Center eligibility and service guidelines

 Services That May Be Available